cohyou/otz-language/README.md

 # otz-language README

-This is the README for your extension "otz-language".
+This is the README for your extension "otz".
 After writing up a brief description, we recommend including the following sections.

 ## Features